Brown's graduate program in English offers professional training in literary research, theory, criticism and the teaching of literature and writing.

 Research opportunities in the John Hay Library, the John Carter Brown Library, and the John Nicholas Brown Center for Public Humanities and Cultural Heritage; collaborative work with the Cogut Institute for the Humanities, the Pembroke Center for Teaching and Research on Women, the Malcolm S. Forbes Center for Modern Culture and Media, and the programs housed in the Department of Africana Studies and Ethnic Studies; interdisciplinary opportunities in the Center for the Study of Slavery and Justice and the Center for the Study of Race and Ethnicity in America.

-Minimum of 13 courses, including one course from each of three historical areas: medieval and early modern literatures and cultures, enlightenment and the rise of national literatures and cultures, and modern and contemporary literatures and cultures, one course designated as theory intensive, ENGL2210 Proseminar, ENGL2950 Seminar in Pedagogy and Composition Theory, and two independent studies that serve as preparation for the qualifying examination; two foreign languages; six semesters of teaching; oral qualifying examination; dissertation.
+Minimum of 13 courses, including one course from each of three historical areas: medieval and early modern literatures and cultures, enlightenment and the rise of national literatures and cultures, and modern and contemporary literatures and cultures, one course with a focus on the study of race, ENGL2210 Proseminar, ENGL2950 Seminar in Pedagogy and Composition Theory, and two independent studies that serve as preparation for the qualifying examination; one foreign language; six semesters of teaching; oral qualifying examination; dissertation.